 After filing, you have to officially notify the landlord of the lawsuit ("service of process").
 States vary:

-DO NOT serve the landlord yourself — in most states, personal service by the plaintiff invalidates the service.
+Do not serve the landlord yourself.
+In most states, personal service by the plaintiff invalidates the service.

 When called: